doronbehar/pistol/README.md

 #### Chroma Styles

-The term _style_ refers to the set of colors used to print the given file.
-All styles are documented and presented by chroma [here](https://xyproto.github.io/splash/docs/all.html) and [here](https://xyproto.github.io/splash/docs/longer/all.html).
+The term _style_ refers to the set of colors used to print a given file. the chroma project documents all styles [here](https://xyproto.github.io/splash/docs/all.html) and [here](https://xyproto.github.io/splash/docs/longer/all.html).